marianosimone/open-gongfu/quotes.md

 > Through practice, the weak becomes healthy, the healthy becomes strong, the strong becomes kind, the kind becomes long living, and the long living becomes sage; through practice, one gains health and wisdom, and learns the meaning and the means of contributing to the society; through practice, one understands the principle of reciprocity, that is, do not impose on others what one does not want for himself.

 Wang Anlin

+> We do not rise to the level of our expectations.
+We fall to the level of our training.

+Archilochus, Greek Soldier, 650 BC